Denvi/Candle/readme.md

 In development:
 --------------
 * OpenGL ES 2.0 based visualizer: done.
-* Test build for embedded systems: Raspberry Pi to slow, waiting for Raspberry Pi 2 arrival.
+* ~~Test build for embedded systems: Raspberry Pi to slow, waiting for Raspberry Pi 2 arrival.~~ (postponed for a winter vacation)

 Version 0.5 release:
 --------------------